ohmcodes/WindowsGSMPluginTemplate/README.md

 # WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/
 2. Create a Folder at a Location you wan't all Server to be Installed and Run.
-4. Drag WindowsGSM.Exe into previoulsy created folder and execute it.
+4. Drag WindowsGSM.exe into previously created folder and execute it.

 # Plugin Installation:
 1. Download [latest](https://github.com/ohmcodes/WindowsGSM.PluginTemplate/releases/latest) release